You’re likely paying hundreds of pounds too much on your mobile phone.

 You can get contracts that run from 30 days to a year, giving you far more flexibility than the 18, 24 and even 36-month deals you’re tied to with handsets.

-At the time of writing you should be able to get 8GB to 12GB plans for around £8 or £10.
+At the time of writing you should be able to get 8GB to 12GB plans for around £7 to £10.
+And that’s before you factor in cashback or other offers.
 When I spot any really good prices I’ll share them on my mobile SIMs and phones deals page.

 Don’t get your handset via your network